 Annually we acknowledge and thank our 25-year-plus members for their commitment and service to the Society.
 Anniversaries for 2013 are listed in five-year increments according to join date.

 The AAS honored Tom Gergely, who is retiring from the National Science Foundation after 27 years of service to the astronomical community and other disciplines that utilize radio spectrum to perform their research.
 At a special lunch for him hosted at the Cosmos Club in Washington, DC on March 28 with NSF colleagues past and present and his family, AAS Executive Officer Kevin Marvel read a congratulatory letter from AAS President David Helfand and presented him a certificate of recognition that reads:

 The Long Beach meeting is underway as I write this column (during a break between sessions).
 Roughly 2500 people attended the meeting and judging by the hoarse voices and happy grins mid-week, most valued the opportunity to speak with and hang-out with their colleagues.
 Organizing a meeting of this size and logistical complexity is not easy and takes real professionals working both on site and for years (literally) ahead of time to pull it off.

-The AAS Headquarters at 2000 Florida Avenue, NW is available for small (~10-15) person meetings.
+The AAS Headquarters at 1667 K Street NW is available for small (~10-15) person meetings.
 We have a small conference room, which can be reserved for use at least two weeks in advance with our meetings department.